 India: Bipen Bihari Lal, former chief executive (1975) and governor (1975-80) of Sikkim, dies.

-Bahrain: The defense minister, Sheikh Khalifah ibn Ahmad Al Khalifah, is dismissed and the state minister for defense affairs, Sheikh Mohammad ibn Abdullah Al Khalifah, is asked to act in place of the defense minister.
+Bahrain: The defense minister, Sheikh Khalifa ibn Ahmad Al Khalifa, is dismissed and the state minister for defense affairs, Sheikh Mohammad ibn Abdullah Al Khalifa, is asked to act in place of the defense minister.

 Cyprus: Former foreign minister (1993-97) Alekos Michailidis dies.